No-confidence Motion: Definition, Procedure, Latest News

-The No Confidence Motion is an official proposal moved by the opposition in the Lok Sabha (LS) against the current ruling government, where if the ruling party fails to prove their majority in LS then they must submit a resignation.
-This motion comes under Rule 198 in the ‘Rules of Procedure and Conduct of Business in Lok Sabha’.
+The No Confidence Motion is an official proposal moved by the opposition in the Lok Sabha (LS) against the current ruling Government.
+Moreover, if the ruling party fails to prove their majority in LS then they must resign.
+Additionally, this Motion comes under Rule 198 in the ‘Rules of Procedure and Conduct of Business in Lok Sabha’.
 This motion is a key tool against the Council of Ministers in the LS.
-At least 50 members of the LS should be in favour of this motion for it to be granted.
+Furthermore, at least 50 members of the LS should be in favour of this Motion for it to be granted.

 What is a No Confidence Motion?